-About one-third of all overdoses occur when people mix opioids with benzodiazepines: Xanax, Klonopin, and Valium.
+About one-third of all overdoses occur when people start mixing opioids and benzodiazepines: Xanax, Klonopin, and Valium.
 If you or a loved one is struggling with a benzodiazepine addiction, you might want to try kava.
 It’s available in most health food stores and easily available online.

 If you’re unfamiliar with CBD, you should know that it’s derived from the cannabis plant.
 Taking CBD in liquid, pill, or oil form has been proven to reduce opioid withdrawal symptoms, and it’s not illegal.
 THC is the part of the cannabis plant that delivers a “high,” and CBD is the part that relaxes and soothes pain.

 CBD is legal in all 50 states and is available online.
-There are studies available that suggest that CBD can help people develop new thought patterns and stick with their addiction treatment.
+There are studies available that suggest that CBD can help people develop new thought patterns.
+Research also inquires about how CDB oil for addiction helps treatment success rates.
 The herb is also used for relief from nausea and diarrhea, typical symptoms of opioid withdrawal.

 To get started with CBD, you can get a wide range of products called “edibles.”
 There are CBD-infused gummy bears, CBD pills and tablets, and CBD oil.
 You can experiment with the dose until you find out what works best for you or your loved one.
 Keep going with methadone treatments, but work with the CBD on your free time.